Kettering High was once a pride of the Detroit Public Schools and named for a titan of the automotive industry.

 'Boss Ket'

 The school was named in honor of Charles Franklin "Boss Ket" Kettering, a giant of the auto industry and holder of hundreds of patents.
-After graduating from the Ohio State University in 1904, he took a job at the National Cash Register Co. in Dayton, Ohio, where he would invest the first electric cash register.
+After graduating from the Ohio State University in 1904, he took a job at the National Cash Register Co. in Dayton, Ohio, where he would invent the first electric cash register.
 Five years later, he and Edward Deeds formed the Dayton Engineering Laboratories Co., or DELCO, for short.

 In 1912, Kettering developed the first electric starter, ignition and lighting system for cars.
 The electric starter, which first appeared as standard equipment on the 1912 Cadillac, would revolutionize automobiles.
 Four years later, DELCO became a subsidiary of the United Motors Corp., which became General Motors in 1919.
 Kettering became the head of the automaker's research division from 1920 to 1947, moving to Detroit in 1925 to form the GM Research Corp.
 His automotive resume includes crankcase ventilation systems, 4-wheel drive brakes, Freon-12 for air-conditioning, quick-drying lacquers for auto paint, antiknock fuels and leaded gasoline, and the V8 Kettering Engine.